parents sitting on couch in their living room watching their two kids play on the floor

 The Bottom Line: No Limits On VA Loan Use, But Understand Your Entitlement

-The most important takeaway is that, as long as you’re eligible and you’re able to qualify with a lender, there’s no limit to how many times you can take out a VA loan in your lifetime.
+If you’re an eligible veteran and can qualify for a VA loan, there’s no limit to how many times you can take out a VA loan in your lifetime.

-If you’re thinking about applying for a VA loan, get started by preparing for one of the first steps in the approval process: securing your certificate of eligibility.
-We can also help you secure this if you apply online or give us a call at (833) 326-6018.
+If you’re thinking about applying for a VA loan, get started by preparing for one of the first steps in the approval process: securing your certificate of eligibility (COE).
+We can help you secure your COE and move forward in the home buying process if you apply online today.